rafalou38/auto-spa/README.md

 # Automatic spa routing

-This is a lightweight script supposed to transform your website routing to make it look faster.
+This is a lightweight script (4k unpacked) to transform your website routing to make it look faster and add a progress-bar.

 This script may not work in your project if your stylesheets are ordered in a strange manner because the script appends only the new styles to the head and leaves the old ones in place.